-- Design in 2D or 3D environments - Use the deck-shaping tools to insert specific deck dimensions - Select from different wood species for your framing lumber - Easy-to-use deck drawing tool allows user to draw the outline of their deck before designing - Deck Planner Software is available for PC and iOS devices.
+- Design in 2D or 3D environments - Use the deck-shaping tools to insert specific deck dimensions - Select from different wood species for your framing lumber - Easy-to-use deck drawing tool allows user to draw the outline of their deck before designing - Deck Planner Software is available for PC and iPad devices.

 The software can also generate full deck plans, specifications and a bill of materials.
+To access the Deck Planner Software, visit go.strongtie.com/deckplanner.